KLLI (FM): Cali 93.9

 Upon the closure of the acquisition on July 17, the station's callsign was changed to KLLI.
-On July 18, Meruelo flipped the station to rhythmic contemporary, albeit with a Latin focused presentation, branded as Cali 93.9 at (appropriately) 9:39 a.m. that day.
+On July 18, Meruelo flipped the station to Spanish hot AC branded as Cali 93.9 at (appropriately) 9:39 a.m. that day.
 The first song played on "Cali 93.9" was "Con Calma" by Daddy Yankee featuring Snow.
-This also marked the return of a Latin rhythmic format in Los Angeles since SBS flipped direct competitor KXOL-FM 96.3 to Spanish AC as Mega 96.3 in May 2014, though Mega has since gone into a Spanish CHR direction by November of that same year.
-Meruelo will also partner with Grupo Radio Centro to launch a Spanish All-News format on the HD2 subchannel of KXOS, while also developing content for KWHY.
+Meruelo would also partner with Grupo Radio Centro to launch a Spanish All-News format on the HD2 subchannel of KXOS, while also developing content for KWHY.
 With the acquisition, the station was reunited with KPWR after seven years.

-106.3 The Fizz
+On July 2, 2026 at 10:00 AM, after playing "Por un Segundo" by Aventura, KLLI shifted to a bilingual adult contemporary format, dropping most songs from after 2020, adding English pop and 1980s music, and laying off all on-air staff.
+Launching with "Bye Bye Bye" by NSYNC, the previous Spanish hot AC format proved unsuccessful, only registering a 1.5 in the May 2026 Nielsen books.

+HD Radio

 On June 2, 2025, as part of a sponsorship with the recently relaunched Slice soda brand, KLLI-HD2, being fed by low-wattage translator 106.3 K292HC (previously used to simulcast KFOX), launched a microformat for the month of June branded as "106.3 The Fizz", with the entirety of the format generated by artificial intelligence utilized by advertising company BarkleyOKRP, including AI-generated music meant to mimic styles used in the 1980s and 1990s (the previous decades the soda brand, then owned by PepsiCo, had existed), branded as "Yesterday's pop hits, that didn't exist until now", formatted around an AI generated countdown show hosted by female AI-generated personality "Bev".

+Following the conclusion of the stunt, KLLi-HD2 flipped to an K-pop format in July 2025 branded as R.A.I.N.
+(Radio AI Network), in partnership with KFOX.
+The new format continues to leverage AI, with the station featuring the automated host Nahbee and "real-time music curation".